-The Graduate Faculty shall consist of those members of the faculty (as faculty are defined in Section 15 of the UNR Bylaws) or adjunct faculty and clinical faculty (as defined in Section 22 of the UNR Bylaws) appointed to it by an instructional department or program.
+The Graduate Faculty shall consist of those members of the faculty (as faculty are defined in Section 15 of the University Bylaws) or adjunct faculty and clinical faculty (as defined in Section 22 of the University Bylaws) appointed to it by an instructional department or program.
 Each instructional department or program shall develop criteria for appointment to the Graduate Faculty and shall place the criteria on file with the program and with the Graduate School.
-Any subsequent changes in those criteria also should be placed on file with the program and with the Graduate School before they are put into use.
+Any subsequent changes in those criteria should also be placed on file with the program and the Graduate School before they are put into use.
 Notices of appointment shall be forwarded to the Graduate School.
-Appointments to the Graduate Faculty shall be based on a capability to contribute to graduate education demonstrated through: (a) receipt of a terminal degree considered appropriate by the department or program, (b) research competence, and (c) ability to teach graduate students.
+Appointments to the Graduate Faculty shall be based on a capability to contribute to graduate education demonstrated through (a) receipt of a terminal degree considered appropriate by the department or program, (b) research competence, and (c) ability to teach graduate students.
 Research competence may be demonstrated by scientific, creative, or other scholarly activities consistent with the department or program.
-These should include, but are not limited to, refereed national or regional publications, presentations, or other refereed creative accomplishments.
-Ability to teach graduate students individually or in groups may be demonstrated by peer and/or student evaluation of classroom, laboratory, or clinical instruction, or supervision of research or creative activity.
+These should include but are not limited to: refereed national or regional publications, presentations, or other refereed creative accomplishments.
+The ability to teach graduate students individually or in groups may be demonstrated by peer and/or student evaluation of classroom, laboratory, clinical instruction, or research or creative activity supervision.

-Members of the faculty who have not been appointed to the Graduate Faculty may, upon approval of the Graduate Dean, be permitted to teach specified graduate courses and serve on graduate advisory-examining committees.
+Upon approval of the Graduate Dean, members of the faculty who have not been appointed to the Graduate Faculty may be permitted to teach specified graduate courses and serve on graduate advisory-examining committees.
 However, such persons shall not be permitted to chair graduate advisory-examining committees.

-Regular faculty members at UNLV and DRI can be appointed to Graduate Faculty status in the same manner as UNR faculty.
-UNLV faculty who are accorded Graduate Faculty status are subject to the same rules and have the same rights and privileges as UNR Graduate Faculty except that they have no voting privileges on university-wide matters, though they may have such privileges on specific graduate program matters as outlined in program bylaws, shall not chair student advisory committees, and are not eligible to serve as Graduate School Representative member of advisory committees.
+Regular faculty members at UNLV and DRI can be appointed to Graduate Faculty status similarly to University faculty.
+UNLV faculty who are accorded Graduate Faculty status are subject to the same rules and have the same rights and privileges as University Graduate Faculty except that they have no voting privileges on university-wide matters, though they may have such privileges on specific graduate program matters as outlined in program bylaws, shall not chair student advisory committees, and are not eligible to serve as Graduate School Representative member of advisory committees.

 Should departments or programs not establish separate criteria for appointment to the graduate faculty and file those criteria with the Graduate School, the following criteria will be in effect: